-In Spring 2020 we enter the public phase of Daring to Grow, St Stephen's captial campaign to fund new construction and renovation on our campus.
+In Spring 2020 we enter the public phase of Daring to Grow, St Stephen's capital campaign to fund new construction and renovation on our campus.
 We invite you to learn more about it and support us as we seek to raise $1 million in new and increased pledges from the school community.
-We have been quietly findraising since 2017 and have raised over $4.9 million from the school and church communities and generous Houston foundations.
+We have been quietly fundraising since 2017 and have raised over $5.1 million as of February 29, 2020, from the school and church communities and generous Houston foundations.

 Now more than ever, the people of St. Stephen’s recognize the importance of our strong progressive community to transform minds, lives, and spirit.
 We — school, church, and community — are more than 800 people who come weekly for worship, classes, and social justice, environmental, mental health, and civic organization meetings.
 All of our activities display a genuine commitment to justice, peace, respect and human dignity.